torqueaj/AI/temp.md

 ### Steps
 1. Start with an initial solution.
+    - Initialize the current solution.
 2. Generate neighboring solutions.
+    - Create neighboring solutions by making small changes to the current solution.
 3. Select the best neighbor that improves the objective.
+    - Evaluate the objective function for each neighboring solution and choose the best one.
 4. Replace the current solution with the selected neighbor.
+    - Update the current solution with the best neighboring solution.
 5. Repeat until a local optimum is reached or no improvement is possible.

 ### Advantages